 We’ve come up with four key questions that will help you to decide which health course is right for you.
 Read on to discover what they are.

 Question 1: What qualifications do I need?

-The public health sector covers a wide range of careers, from mental health nursing to health and social care management.
+The public health sector covers a wide range of careers, from mental health nursing to health and social care management or public health consultancy.
 Many of these careers have very specific entry requirements, so before you make any decisions, make sure that your chosen healthcare course will actually give you the qualifications you need.
 Here are a few examples:

 Level 4 Diploma in Counselling or Psychotherapy, approved by the British Association for Counselling and Psychotherapy (BACP).

 Level 5/6 Diploma in Health and Social Care Management.